UFC 148: Silva vs. Sonnen

 After Sonnen's win over Nate Marquardt in early 2010, Sonnen became a polarizing figure due to his criticism of Silva and overall trash talk (including comments directed towards Silva's manager, teammates, coaches, wife and home country of Brazil).
 Silva remained relatively quiet until a UFC 148 media call in June 2012, when he stated through an interpreter: "Chael Sonnen's going to get his ass kicked like he's never gotten his ass kicked before.
 What I'm going to do inside the Octagon is something that's going to change the image of the sport.
 This is going to be violent and I am sorry.
 I'm going to make sure that every one of his teeth are broken, that his arms are broken and his legs are broken.
 He's not going to be able to walk out of the Octagon by himself.
 I can guarantee that.
 He will need a plastic surgeon afterwards.
 And I know that he's listening, so the game's over.
 No more shit talking.
 It's on now."
 This caught some by surprise, who perceived his remarks as out of character.

 As the fight finally took place, Sonnen quickly took the champion down in the first round and maintained a dominant position throughout, eventually gaining full mount while attacking with ground-and-pound.

 One cageside judge scored it a 10–8 round as Silva was credited with zero strikes.
 Sonnen connected with 76 strikes from the top position in the opening round, and held a 22-to-15 edge in significant strikes against Silva.
 However, Sonnen was unable to inflict substantial damage to the champion, and as the fight resumed Silva was repeatedly admonished by the ref for holding Chael's shorts.
 Being unable to score a takedown due to Silva's takedown defense, Sonnen failed to connect with a high-risk spinning backfist strike, leaving Sonnen in a scooting position for Silva to land a knee to the chest, then with punches to stop Sonnen with a TKO at 1:55 of the second round.

 Results

 Bonus awards

-Fighters were awarded $75,000 bonuses for the following:
+The following fighters received $75,000 bonuses: